-Appendix 4 Street Trading Design Brief for Static Stall Units (not applicable for markets and events)
+Appendix 4 Street Trading Design Brief for Static Stall Units

 Only those Units approved by an authorised licensing officer shall be used by the consent holder in accordance with the conditions of the Consent issued.
 Units must be visually appealing, be of sound construction, easy to maintain, adequate for the purposes of which they are intended and meet with the brief as well as with any relevant Consent conditions.